 The fact that someone read and commented on your blog post shows how much they value and support your work.
 So it would be rude and unfair to them to leave their comments unanswered.
 Even if they leave a generic comment, like “Nice post!”, a simple “Thank you!” would suffice.

 2. Read and comment on other blogger’s posts.

 A blogger of etiquette isn’t a selfish blogger.
 He cares about other bloggers as much as he cares about himself.
-Which is why he would always support them at every opportunity.
-And what easier way to support other bloggers than reading and commenting on their blog posts?
+That is why he would always support them at every given opportunity.
+And what easier way to support other bloggers is there than reading and commenting on their blog posts?

 3. Follow up the comments fellow bloggers leave on your blog.

 Kayla from KaylaAnn taught me this great way to support fellow bloggers and build friendships with them.
 It works like this: whenever someone comments on my blog post, I would visit their blog and read one or two posts, and then I would leave a comment on their posts.
 And if I love the kind of content they create, I would follow them.
-Even after following you, I would always visit your blog whenever you comment on my blog post.
+Even after following them, I would always visit their blog whenever they comment on my blog post.